 WonderCon Anaheim, Comic-Con International’s sister show to San Diego Comic-Con, is just two short weeks away.
-Earlier today, we all got the whole convention schedule, and it’s filled with fan-favorites from TV, comics, and… a little film.
+Earlier today, we all got the whole 2018 convention schedule, and it’s filled with fan-favorites from TV, comics, and… a little film.
 It’s not the media-crazy event that is SDCC – some say it’s more akin to what SDCC used to be – but there’s more than enough interesting programming to fill most of the day and still get you time on the Exhibit Floor, and it’s a marked improvement over last year (seriously).

 We’ve combed the schedule for our favorite panels to help you plan your weekend.
 With that said, bring on the highlights!